 Remember that Short Rib Chili I yammered on about earlier this week – well, the one side that you must try – at least once in your lifetime – is this Creamy Cheesy Corn Polenta.
 In my house, short ribs are often served with polenta.
 It’s quick, easy and with the right additions, is so much better than potatoes.
-Don’t get me wrong, I adore a good mashed potato (I am Irish after all) but polenta just has that chic unexpected vibe.
+Don’t get me wrong, I adore a good mashed potato but polenta just has that chic unexpected vibe.

 - 3 cups chicken broth, low sodium